christopher5106/christopher5106.github.io/_posts/2020-02-26-symbolic_knowledge_in_deep_networks.markdown

 The result is saved into [DIMACS format](http://www.satcompetition.org/2009/format-benchmarks2009.html).

 - Conversion from CNF form in DIMACS format to decision-Deterministic Decomposable Negation Normal Form (d-DNNF) is performed with `c2d_linux` command (in `model.Misc.Formula.dimacs_to_cnf`) of the [C2D compiler from UCLA](http://reasoning.cs.ucla.edu/c2d/).

+# Assignments

+Assignments (propositions that make the formula True) are found with the Solver from the PySat package when the formula is of type `pysat.formula.CNF`.

+Synthetic get_clauses

+VRD RelevantFormulatContainer
+clauses and assumptions